-The small town of Colditz in western Saxony probably wouldn’t be on many traveler’s radars if it weren’t for its famous castle.
-It’s certainly an impressive example of Renaissance architecture, but the main reason Colditz Castle is familiar to history buffs around the world is its infamous role as a Prisoner of War Camp during World War 2.
+I guess that tiny Colditz in western Saxony wouldn’t be on many people’s radars if it weren’t for its Renaissance Castle.
+It’s certainly beautiful, but the main reason Colditz Castle is known internationally is its infamous role as a Prisoner of War Camp during World War II.

-Contrary to most historical sites from that dark period of German history, it’s less known for the atrocities committed there and more for the ingenious escape attempts performed by the resourceful prisoners interred here.
+That said, unlike many historical sites from that dark period of German history, it’s less known for the atrocities committed there and more for the ingenious escape attempts by the resourceful prisoners who were interred in the castle.

-We recently took a trip to Colditz from our homebase in nearby Leipzig.
-Here’s everything we found out about this unique historical place.
+We recently took a trip to Colditz from our home base in nearby Leipzig.
+Here’s everything you need to know about this unique historical place.

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.